 Should I Finish This Course of Antibiotics?

-If 30% of antibiotics are prescribed unnecessarily, the answer is no. You shouldn’t finish your antibiotics unless there is a specific reason, such as the infection being in a sterile space.
+If 30% of antibiotics are prescribed unnecessarily, the answer is no. You shouldn’t finish your antibiotics unless there is a specific reason, such as the infection being in a sterile space, your weak immune system, or a nasty infection.

 The real answer is that it is complicated and depends on your health, the indication, and whether the antibiotics will hurt you more than help you.
 Because it is complicated.
 You depend on your microbiome to keep you healthy.
 There are more bacteria in your gut than cells in your body.
 They outnumber us.
 And the gut has as many neuronal connections as the brain.
 It is complicated.